-notice extending the effective and associated implementation dates of Order 860 by six months.
-The new Order 860 effective date will be April 1, 2021, and the deadline for baseline submissions to and including August 2, 2021.
-First change in status filings under these new timelines will be due August 31, 2021.
+Effective Date Extended a Second Time by 3 Months.
+On March 18, 2021, the FERC issued a notice extending the effective and associated implementation dates of Order 860 by an additional three months.
+The new Order 860 effective date will be July 1, 2021, and the deadline for baseline submissions to and including November 2, 2021.
+First change in status filings under these new timelines will be due November 30, 2021.

-March 25, 2021 Technical Workshop.
-On February 25, 2021, the FERC issued a notice of a technical workshop to discuss the functionality and features of the MBR Database.
-The workshop will be held electronically on March 25, 2021 from 10 a.m. to 3 p.m.
-The FERC will issue a supplemental notice prior to the workshop with further details regarding the agenda.
-Individuals who are interested in registering for the conference can do so here: https://ferc.webex.com/ferc/j.php?MTID=e6dd18def200b281ff165e57325102ee0.
+April 22, 2021 Technical Workshop.
+On March 19, 2021, the FERC issued a supplemental notice of a technical workshop to discuss the functionality and features of the MBR Database.
+The workshop will now be held electronically on April 22, 2021 from 10 a.m. to 3 p.m.
+Individuals who are interested in registering for the conference can do so here:

+https://ferc.webex.com/ferc/j.php?MTID=e6dd18def200b281ff165e57325102ee0.

 • NOPR: NAESB WEQ Standards v.
 003.3 - Incorporation by Reference into FERC Regs (RM05-5-029, -030) On July 16, 2020, the FERC issued a NOPR proposing to incorporate by reference, with certain enumerated exceptions, the latest version (Version 003.3) of certain Standards for Business Practices and Communication Protocols for Public Utilities adopted by the NAESB Wholesale Electric Quadrant ("WEQ").
 Despite having only recently incorporated Version 003.2 in its regulations, the FERC proposed to move forward on Version 003.3 because this Version contains a number of major initiatives whose incorporation by reference "will improve the security and the efficiency of business transactions.
 These include enhanced cybersecurity standards resulting from an assessment by Sandia, improved methodologies for resolving transmission loading relief, and standards for determining available transfer capacity."
 Comments on the NAESB WEQ v.
-003.3 Standards NOPR were due on or before November 3, 2020124 and were filed by Bonneville Power Administration ("BPA"), EEI, the IRC, and Open Access Technology International.
+003.3 Standards NOPR were due on or before November 3, 2020102 and were filed by Bonneville Power Administration ("BPA"), EEI, the IRC, and Open Access Technology International.
 The NAESB WEQ v.
 003.3 Standards NOPR is pending before the FERC.